ampl/mp/solvers/smpswriter/README.rst

    var sell{Crops, Scenarios} >= 0, suffix stage 2;

-2. Second-stage variables and constraints should be indexed over a scenario set which should be the last index:
+2. Second-stage variables and constraints should be indexed over a scenario set which should be the last in indexing:

    set Scenarios;
    var sell{Crops, Scenarios} >= 0, suffix stage 2;